 Shoulder-length braids with blunt, even ends are reason enough to make the chop.
 (Get more braid inspo here.)

 When some subtle graduation (aka shaping of the hair that removes internal bulk and length without adding external layers) makes all the difference.
 This blunt bob was cut half-wet, half-dry, and the stylist used a texturizing shear to bring some extra drama.

 While an asymmetrical bob is certainly on the edgier side, it's a great way to play with length, shape, and volume—while also bringing dimension and attention to your face.
 Win-win.

 Combine straight, blunt ends with a wavier, soft body (we recommend a great hair gel) and side part for a bob that's both modern and retro at the same time.

 Long Blunt Bob

-We always love a long bob moment—and you can take the look up a notch with a blunt chop and some honey highlights.
+We always love a long bob moment—and you can take the look up a notch with a blunt chop.

 Who knew a simple bob could make this much of a statement?
 Pair a blunt cut with a platinum hue for a cool-as-can-be final result.